kenchris/lit-element/README.md

 ## Attribute reflection

+When creating custom elements, a good pattern is to use attributes instead of methods or properties.
+This allows using the element declaratively like ```<my-dialog opened>```.

+For custom elements only consumed internally in other custom elements, it is often faster just relying on properties.
+This is also the case if you need to pass along complex data such as arrays or objects.

+In order to make it easy to work with attributes, ```lit-html-element``` supports mapping between attributes and properties automatically, just by defining the name of the attribute the property should map with via ```attrName:```.

-The presence of attributes or not results in actual values, ie. a missing boolean attribute is considered false and all other attributes are considered ```null```.
-This means that when mapping properties to attributes, there is no such thing as a default value as values are always defined depending on the presence of attributes or not.
+The presence of attributes or not (on elements) results in *actual values*, ie. a missing attribute for a boolean property, means the property will be ```false``` and for all other property types, ```undefined```.
+This means that when mapping properties to attributes, there is no such thing as a default value as values are always defined depending on the presence, or not, of attributes.
 This means that setting ```value:``` is ignored when ```attrName:``` is present.

 Values are converted using their type constructors, ie ```String(attributeValue)``` for ```String```, ```Number(attributeValue)``` for ```Number```, etc.